 JANUARY 11, 2016

-EGYPTIAN NOVELIST AHMED NAJE, 30, is facing charges for sexually explicit fiction following a complaint from a “concerned citizen” who read an excerpt of Naje’s Using Life [Istikhdam al-Hayat] in the literary weekly Akhbar al-Adab.
-Both Naje and his editor were charged in October with “infringing on public decency,” a crime that could send him to prison for two years.
-Earlier this month, Naje and his editor were acquitted in the second hearing of the case, but the prosecution has appealed the case and a retrial is being scheduled.
-[UPDATE: as of February 21, Naje has been sentenced to two years in prison for writing “sexually explicit” scenes that were published in a magazine.]
+EGYPTIAN NOVELIST AHMED NAJI, 30, is facing charges for sexually explicit fiction following a complaint from a “concerned citizen” who read an excerpt of Naji’s Using Life [Istikhdam al-Hayat] in the literary weekly Akhbar al-Adab.
+Both Naji and his editor were charged in October with “infringing on public decency,” a crime that could send him to prison for two years.
+Earlier this month, Naji and his editor were acquitted in the second hearing of the case, but the prosecution has appealed the case and a retrial is being scheduled.
+[UPDATE: as of February 21, Naji has been sentenced to two years in prison for writing “sexually explicit” scenes that were published in a magazine.]

-Naje’s first novel Rogers was published in 2007 and later translated into the Italian in 2009.
+Naji’s first novel Rogers was published in 2007 and later translated into the Italian in 2009.
 The novelist is recognized for his writings on contemporary art and indie music.
 With Clare Davies, he co-founded the art magazine Mhwln, dedicated to researching the history of contemporary art in Egypt.
-Naje’s second novel Using Life has been curated into exhibitions, an animated film, and a multimedia performance.
+Naji’s second novel Using Life has been curated into exhibitions, an animated film, and a multimedia performance.

 MONA KAREEM: You are facing charges for “indecency and disturbing public morals.”
 What exactly bothered the public prosecutor about chapter five of your novel?

 AHMED NAJI: According to their investigations and official documents, my fiction registers as a confession to having had sex with Mrs. Milaqa (one of the characters in my novel), from kissing her knees all the way to taking off the condom.
 They also object to my use of words such as “pussy, cock, licking, sucking” and the scenes of hashish smoking.